-A blank template of the example below is available in the Appendix for you to copy.
+A blank template of a lesson plan is available in the Appendix of this guide.

+Lesson plan

 Lesson: School:

 Date: Teacher name:

 Class: Number present: Number absent:

-Learning objectives to which this lesson is contributing This will be based on something written in your medium-term plan.
-It will state which part of the syllabus the lesson is going to address.
+Learning objectives to which this lesson is contributing This will be based on something written in your medium-term plan.lt will state which part of the syllabus the lesson is going to address.

 Lesson objectives These may be the same as the learning objectives but more often will be only a part of them.
 This is what you intend the learners to fully grasp by the end of the lesson.
 It should be a realistic target and many learning objectives will take more than one lesson to be fully understood.
 It should also include a reference to the language the learner is likely to need to be able to reach the targets you set.

 Vocabulary, terminology and phrases

-Previous learning